hyperledger-archives/avalon/BUILD.md

 # <a name="testing"></a>Testing

-Run the test suite to check that the installation is working correctly.
+Once the code is successfully built, run the test suite to check that the installation is working correctly.
-Once the code is successfully built, follow these steps to run the `Demo_Apl22.py` testcase:
+Follow these steps to run the `Demo.py` testcase:

 **NOTE**: Skip step 1 in the case of Docker-based builds, since `docker-compose.yaml` will run the TCS startup script.